Matters of Revolution

 Table of Contents

 1. Point of View

 2. Iconicity, or What Makes Social Performances S/tick

 5. The Death and Life of Great Communist Palaces

 Epilogue: Writing Material Culture

-Dominik Bartmanski is Guest Professor in the Department of Sociology at the Technische Universität Berlin, Germany.
+Dominik Bartmanski is Heisenberg Fellow based at the Chair of Cultural Sociology at Humboldt University in Berlin, Germany.
 He is the co-author of Labels: Making Independent Music and Vinyl: The Analogue Record in the Digital Age and the co-editor of Iconic Power: Materiality and Meaning in Social Life.